robrich/docker-hands-on-workshop/07-Docker-Compose/start/README.md

     const BACKEND = 'http://backend:5000';
     ```

-12. To run the entire package together, run:
+12. To run the entire package together, from a terminal run:

     ```
     docker-compose up -d